j0912345/pvz2_obb_tools/README.md

 # what it can do so far
 1. unpack the obb
 2. extract all of the file names and save them into a json file
+3. use a json file with those file names and add them back into the obb
 # coming soon
 make a script that can repack the obb and:
 make a script that can unpack/repack rsgp (aka pgsr) files